mozilla-iam/cis/README.md

 * GitHub Actions (fork the repository on GitHub to begin)
 * Docker Hub API key (access level public-readonly)
+  * CI only runs on PRs from branches pushed to mozilla-cis/iam.

 ## Build & Deploy (manual)